python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/02_matplotlib.md

 ```
 <details><summary>Answer for # 7 above</summary>

-Because python does not interpret the + as addition to each element of the timestamps list
+Because python does not interpret the + as addition to each element of the timestamps list but a numpy array does.

 </details>